 Of the 2403 servicemen and civilians killed that day, 2008 were members of the US Navy, and 1177 were on the USS Arizona.

 USS Arizona Memorial

 Each year 2 million people visit the USS Arizona Memorial.
-This year, my husband and I were honored to join them.
+In 2016, my husband and I were honored to join them.
 The tour starts at the visitor center with many sites to see and a museum.
 At the designated tour time, visitors watch a well-done and touching movie about the attack.
 Navy-run shuttle boats transport visitors to the memorial.

-The striking white building of the memorial straddles the sunken Arizona.
+The striking white memorial building straddles the sunken Arizona.
 An air of quiet reverence settles as you disembark and enter the memorial.
 Knowledgeable docents are present to answer questions and educate the public.

 Last you enter a quiet room with a towering wall engraved with the names of the 1177 sailors and Marines who died in the attack on the Arizona.
 Survivors who have later had their ashes interred with their former shipmates have their names engraved on two smaller plaques below.
 This is incredibly moving sight, realizing the truth that those 1177 men were sons, grandsons, brothers, uncles, husbands, fathers, and friends, who left loved ones behind.

 Day 3: From Tragedy to Triumph – Pictures from the USS Bowfin and the USS Missouri